1991–92 Australian region cyclone season: Severe Tropical Cyclone Fran

 Fran moved into the region during 11 March as a Category 3 severe tropical cyclone, and peaked with 10-minute sustained winds of 145 km/h (90 mph).
+The cyclone had slowed by this stage and it subsequently assumed a somewhat erratic southwest track towards the coast.
+Over the subsequent next three days, Fran weakened as it became less organized.
+The cyclone finally crossed the Queensland coast near The Town of 1770 at 1700 UTC 15 March.
+Fran subsequently moved inland and weakened to a tropical depression before re-curving to the southeast and moving back over water.
+The remnants of Fran tracked over Norfolk Island before ultimately being merged by a trough north of New Zealand.

 In preparation of the storm, officials closed beaches along the Sunshine and Gold Coasts.
 In addition, train services from Brisbane were cancelled.
 Across Queensland, coastal towns were flooded, uprooting trees and knocking out power.
 Several roofs were torn off of homes and some flooding was reported.
 Winds and flooding caused minor property damage, but considerable crop losses along were reported the coast, with the worst effects in Bundaberg.
 A total of 40 houses were uproofed throughout Bundaberg.
 In Burnett Heads, 3 yachts were damaged.
 Heavy swells caused damage on Heron Island and severe erosion on the Gold and Sunshine Coasts.
 Overall, 2,624 insurance claims were made because of property damage.
 Total damage from the system was 8–10 million (1992 AUD), while insurance losses were estimated at $2.5 million (1992 AUD).